-- 1. For initial permits, renewal of permits, significant permit modifications, and reopening for cause, the APCO shall provide the following: - a.
+- 1. For initial permits, renewal of permits, significant permit modifications, and reopenings for cause, the APCO shall provide the following: - a.
 Written notice, the proposed permit and, upon request, copies of the District analysis to interested persons or agencies.
+The

-The District analysis shall include a statement that sets forth the legal and factual basis for the proposed permit conditions, including references to the applicable statutory and regulatory provisions.
-Interested persons or agencies shall include persons who have requested in writing to be notified of proposed Rule 217 decisions, any affected state and the ARB.
-The District shall notify EPA and Affected States in writing of any refusal by the permitting authority to accept all recommendations for the proposed permit that the Affected State submitted during the public/Affected State review period. - b.
+District analysis shall include a statement that sets forth the legal and factual basis for the proposed permit conditions, including references to the applicable statutory and regulatory provisions.
+Interested persons or agencies shall include persons who have requested in writing to be notified of proposed Rule 500 decisions, any affected state and the ARB.

+- b.
 On or after providing written notice pursuant to subsection a., above, public notice that shall be published in at least one newspaper of general circulation in the District and, if necessary, by other means to assure adequate notice to the affected public.
-The notice shall provide the following information: - 1) The identification of the source, the name and address of permit holder, the activity(ies) and emissions change involved in the permit action;

-- 2) The name and address of the District, the name and telephone number of District staff to contact for additional information; - 3) The availability, upon request, of a statement that sets forth the legal and factual basis for the proposed permit conditions; - 4) The location where the public may inspect the complete application, the District analysis, and the proposed permit; - 5) A statement that the public may submit written comments regarding the proposed decision within at least 30 days from the date of publication and a brief description of commenting procedures, and - A statement that members of the public may request a public hearing if a hearing has not been scheduled.
-The APCO shall provide notice of any public hearing scheduled to address the proposed decision at least 30 days prior to such hearing in accordance with Rule 205: - c.
-Public notice will be given by other means if necessary to ensure adequate notice to the affected public. - d.
-A copy of the complete application, the District analysis and the proposed permit at District offices for public review and comment during normal business hours; - e.
+The notice shall provide the following information: - 1) The identification of the source, the name and address of permit holder, the activity(ies) and emissions change involved in the permit action; - 2) The name and address of the District, the name and telephone number of District staff to contact for additional information; - 3) The availability, upon request, of a statement that sets forth the legal and factual basis for the proposed permit conditions; - 4) The location where the public may inspect the complete application, the District analysis, and the proposed permit; - 5) A statement that the public may submit written comments regarding the proposed decision within at least 30 days from the date of publication and a brief description of commenting procedures; and - A statement that members of the public may request a public hearing if a hearing has not been scheduled.
+The APCO shall provide notice of any public hearing scheduled to address the proposed decision at least 30 days prior to such hearing in accordance with Rule 424. - c.
+A copy of the complete application, the District analysis and

+- the proposed permit at District offices for public review and comment during normal business hours; - d.
 A written response to persons or agencies that submitted written comments which are postmarked by the close of the public notice and comment period.
-All written comments and responses to such comments shall be kept on file at the District office and made available upon request. - f.
+All written comments and responses to such comments shall be kept on file at the District office and made available upon request. - e.
 After completion of the public notice and comment period pursuant to subsection a., above, written notice to the U.S. EPA of the proposed decision along with copies of the proposed permit, the District analysis, the public notice submitted for publication, the District's response to written comments, and all necessary supporting information. - 2.
 For minor permit modifications, the APCO shall provide written notice of the proposed decision to the U.S. EPA, the ARB, and any affected state.
 Additionally, the District shall provide to the U.S. EPA (and, upon request, to the ARB or any affected state) copies of the proposed permit, the District analysis, and all necessary supporting information.
 The District analysis shall include a statement that sets forth the legal and factual basis for the proposed permit conditions, including references to the applicable statutory and regulatory provisions.